 Uses of Titanium

-The metal is poorly absorbed by the plants and animals and is not retained at higher levels.
+The metal is poorly absorbed by plants and animals and is not retained at higher levels.
 Its higher levels can be detected only when the soil is contaminated.
 The elemental metal dioxide and the pure element are known for a low order of toxicity.

 Titanium Ores and Reserves